 I explained that if he wanted me to be pleasant at the party the next day, I’d need to take some time to be alone now.
 They could spend time with me now or later, but they couldn’t have it both ways.

-“Oh, come on!” my dad’s catch phrase, followed by something like, “don’t be so dramatic.”
+“Oh, come on!” retorted my dad (his classic catch phrase).
+Then it was followed by something like, “Don’t be so dramatic.”
 I was always “the dramatic one” with my need for quiet and solitude.

 That’s when I got up and ran away.

 How Could My Parents Dismiss My Introvert Needs So Easily?

 Okay, I didn’t run away.
 I walked to the end of our street, sat down on the grass, and cried, not knowing what else to do.
 I couldn’t figure out why my parents didn’t understand me.
 Why, it seemed, they refused to understand me.

 I wondered how they could dismiss my needs so easily without ever thinking that my need to sit alone in silence could be as valid as their need to sit in company with music playing.

 As a teenager, this kind of thing happened often, and each time, it shook me to my core and made me question my identity.
 I felt like something was wrong with me for needing to spend time alone to recharge.

 Facebook and Google are turning their backs on small publishers.
 Many of you have complained that you no longer see our posts in your news feeds.
 But you can still see our posts — by subscribing to our FREE weekly newsletter.
 Click here.